 Networking comes in all types, configurations and complexities.
-At Fortuna Data we focus on providing networking for connecting IT infrastructure.
-Whether that be for storage, servers or workstations together and provide networking technologies for iSCSI and Fibre Channel.
+At Fortuna Data we focus on providing storage networking for connecting IT infrastructure.
+Whether that is for connecting storage, servers or workstations together and provide networking technologies for iSCSI and Fibre Channel.

-Today fibre channel speeds are 32Gbps and allow the ability to connect 8/16Gbps networks and storage together.
+Today fibre channel speeds are 64Gbps and allow the ability to connect 8/16/32Gbps networks and storage together.

 Fibre Channel was developed to overcome the failings of using SCSI Ultra 160/320 such as: